-I posted this on social media the other day and it’s been in my head ever since…so I thought I’d expand on what it really meant to me.
+I sound something I posted on social media the other day and it’s been in my head ever since…so I thought I’d expand on what it really meant to me.
 The post said “Success in 2017 will be about WIT – whatever it takes.”

 Wit is defined as

 If whatever you’re doing right now didn’t work out…what is your plan B?

 If you have an answer to that, my suggestion is stop now, and just go do that.
 If you’ve already got a thought-out “plan B” – all you’re doing is looking for the right excuse to bail on your “plan A” that you didn’t really expect to work out in the first place.
 If you’ve already put brain power into the idea of quitting and doing something else – save yourself the time and just do that.

 If you’re going to truly be successful, you’ve got to be all in on your “Plan A” with no turning back!
 There is no “Plan B” for the 1%’ers.
 The most successful people in the world had a dream/vision/goal and put everything they had into that one thing.
 If it all falls apart, you figure it out and move forward, understanding, if you’re REALLY going to make it you’ve got to give yourself no other option but success.
 It has to be about wit – you have to be willing to do whatever it takes – there is no other way.

 Jump out of the plane with no parachute and have your only chance at landing being your ability to grow wings.

 Here’s what I mean: If you’ve got a “Plan B” your focus won’t be on “whatever it takes” for your Plan A – it will be on looking for the right moment to quit.
 When will enough finally be enough and I’ll just go back to [fill in the blank].